Kawali

 Kawali was the capital of Sunda Kingdom during Galuh period, between early 14th to late 15th century.
-It is located in present day Astana Gede archaeological site, Kawali subdistrict, Ciamis Regency, West Java, Indonesia.
+It is located in present day Astana Gede archaeological site, in Kawali District of Ciamis Regency, in West Java, Indonesia.

 Location

 The area is located on the eastern slope of Mount Sawal near the source of the Ci Tanduy river, which runs to the southeast to the Segara Anakan lagoon by the Java's southern ocean (Indian Ocean).
 The ancient city was located approximately 1 kilometres to the southwest from the alun-alun (square or field) of Kawali town.

 The Kawali inscriptions, dated from circa late 14th century, were discovered here.
 The site took form of a park sanctuary filled with large trees and shrubbery.
 Currently, there are no traces of tangible original structures left in the Astana Gede site, only stone inscriptions placed in small pavilions.
 It is probably all the buildings, houses, dwellings and palace structures, were all made from organic wooden or thatched materials, similar to today Sundanese traditional house, that has decayed for ages.